f-spot/f-spot/README.md

 	- dbus-sharp-glib 0.6 or later, https://github.com/mono/dbus-sharp-glib

-    - Nunit 2.6.4 if you want to run the unit tests, https://github.com/nunit/nunitv2/releases
+	- NuGet 2.14, if you want to build and run unit tests

+The following requirements are automatically installed by make via NuGet if you enable tests.

+	- NUnit 2.6.4

+	- Moq 4.2

 # Installing missing Certificates